Residual Multiplicative Filter Networks for Multiscale Reconstruction: Conclusions, Limitations and Future Work

 In this paper, we build on Band-limited Coordinate Network (\bacon) and propose a new architecture and training strategy providing fine-grained control over spectral characteristics of network outputs, yielding a multiscale representation suitable for coarse-to-fine reconstruction.
 The combination of skip connections and a consistent initialization scheme allows the proposed network to ensure lower levels of the network represent the coarser scales of the signal which are then reused at finer scales.
 We empirically show that these modifications enable coordinate networks to fit natural images in coarse-to-fine fashion.
 They are also shown to be effective for cryo-EM reconstruction.

-Currently, we have primarily explored a small number of discrete scales, typically three or four.
-Evaluating a larger number of discrete scales remains a promising direction for future work.
-Our cryo-EM experiments have focused on synthetic data in order to more easily evaluate the accuracy of the results.
-Real datasets are likely to require the use of other bases as well, e.g., \textit{Gabor} functions, which are better able to represent the spatial variability of resolution in cryo-EM reconstructions.
-We have also focused on images of homogenous and rigid structures.
-One of the advantages of our approach is the efficient multiscale representation of the signal in the real domain which opens promising doors for modeling and estimation of flexible structures, a major open problem in cryo-EM \cite{cryodrgn2, 3dflex}.
+\textbf{Limitations.} We find that the proposed multi-scale optimization procedure is effective in avoiding local minima in the Cryo-EM reconstruction problem.
+We have yet to explore whether residual MFNs are also effective on other problems with local minima due to the existence of nuisance variables.
+Although beyond the scope of this paper, it is also possible that minor modifications of the architectural and hyper-parameter settings would improve the robustness of the optimization; e.g., increasing the number of layers for more fine-grained scales, or a more diverse inspection of $\lambda$ hyperparameters.
+Moreover, the cryo-EM experiments in this paper used synthetic data, to enable more thorough the evaluation of the method.
+Real datasets are likely to require the use of other bases as well, e.g., \textit{Gabor}, which are better able to represent the spatial variability of resolution in cryo-EM reconstructions.
+We have also focused on homogeneous and rigid structures.
+An advantages of our approach is that the efficient multiscale representation of the signal in the real domain opens promising doors for modeling flexible structures, a major open problem in cryo-EM \cite{cryodrgn2, 3dflex}.

 \textbf{Societal Impact.} Cryo-EM for macromolecular structure determination is one of the foremost exciting areas in molecular biology with enormous social impact.
 Cryo-EM tools were key to determining the structure of the SARS-COV2 spike protein, the discovery of its pre-fusion conformation, and the assessment of potential medical countermeasures.
 Advances in this field enable the discovery and exploration of large protein complexes and viruses more generally \cite{van2020cryo}.
-On the other hand, we strongly condemn any usage of our proposed coordinate networks for generating malicious representations, modifying all kinds of signals, and spreading wrong information.
+On the other hand, we strongly condemn any usage of our proposed coordinate networks for generating malicious representations, improperly modifying signals, or spreading misinformation.

+\begin{ack} We thank Ali Punjani for numerous valuable discussions and for use of the cryoSPARC software package.
+This research was supported in part by the Province of Ontario, the Government of Canada, through NSERC, CIFAR, and the Canada First Research Excellence Fund for the Vision: Science to Applications (VISTA) programme, and by companies sponsoring the Vector Institute. \end{ack}